kojiwell/deploy_havana/README.rst

 Script Change Log
 -----------------
-* The all-in-one bash script was originally written by Akira Yoshiyama, under Apache License 2.0, as a single node installation for beginers to try Folsom version.
+* The all-in-one bash script was originally written by Akira Yoshiyama, under Apache License 2.0, for Folsom version.
-* I forked it and,
+* I forked it, and then
-    * Changed the messaging system from QPID to RabbitMQ.
+    * changed the messaging system from QPID to RabbitMQ.
-    * Added script for Cinder configration.
+    * added script for Cinder setting on Keystone.
-    * Made another script for adding more Nova compute nodes.
+    * made another script for adding more Nova compute nodes.
-    * Modified for Grizzly version.
+    * modified for Grizzly version.
-    * Modified for Havana version.
+    * modified for Havana version.